 Friend PC is another interesting platform that gives you multiple ways to earn money chatting as an online friend.

-The website explicitly states that they are not a dating site.
+The website explicitly states it is not a dating site.
 That said, one of their services does include being a “virtual girlfriend”, where you essentially get paid to talk to lonely men.

 This service is intended to boost a client’s confidence or (and I quote) “make exes jealous.”
 This service would obviously require some fake flirting.

 But there’s more to Friend PC than just virtual girlfriends.
-You can also earn by being a normal virtual friend, a virtual gaming partner, or even a life coach (more on life coaching later).
+You can also earn by being a normal virtual friend, a virtual gaming partner, or even a life coach.

-You get to choose which services to offer.
+You choose which services to offer.
 You also set your schedule and communication preferences (ex. text, audio, video).

 In addition to their online services, you can even meet people locally.
 This is popular for those who need a partner to attend an event or want a city tour.